-Throughout my career, I have seen inmates manipulate staff and "get their jobs."
+Throughout my career, I have seen inmates manipulate staff.
 I've seen staff with tremendous potential fall victim to an inmate's con game.
-Inmates have a process they use to manipulate staff to get them to do what they want them to do.
+Inmates have a process they use to manipulate staff to get them to do what they want.
 It's similar everywhere.
-It has been referred to as "Downing A Duck" (Allen, B and Bosta, D. 1981.
-Games Criminals Play and How you can Profit by Knowing Them.
-Rae John Publishing).
-The "duck" refers to staff that are easily manipulated or fooled.
+Authors Bud Allen and Diana Bosta refer to this as "downing a duck."
+The "duck" refers to staff who are easily manipulated or fooled.

-It goes something like this: first, they groom the staff member.
-They say things like "You're the only one who has made a difference in my life", or "I can tell you are a better officer than all the others" or "You should have heard what Officer Smith said about you."
+First inmates groom a staff member.
+They say things like, "You're the only one who has made a difference in my life," "I can tell you are a better officer than all the others," or "You should have heard what Officer Smith said about you."
 These kind words make staff feel good about themselves and what they are doing, and provide them with a sense of purpose.

 Second, the administration of the facility must be visible.
 You can't run a prison from behind a desk.
 Walk and talk daily, visit all shifts, know your staff and know your inmates.
-When you do discover wrong doing, take swift action when holding people accountable.
-If administrators let things slide, that will be come the culture at your facility.
+When you discover wrong doing, take swift action when holding people accountable.
+If administrators let things slide, that will become the culture at your facility.

-Be sure to pre-screen employees as best you can.
-Screen for gang affiliation, self-esteem, and reliability.
+Pre-screen employees.
+Screen for gang affiliation, self-esteem and reliability.
 Provide clear and direct pre-service training.
-Teach the staff to be able to identify the games criminals play.
+Teach staff to identify games criminals play.
 Advocate for staff cohesiveness.
 We want to prevent staff from over-identifying with the inmates and make sure they see their peers as important.

 Be clear in what your expectations are in both the inmate population and your corrections professionals.
-Although we will never totally get rid of staff misconduct, this blatant and criminal behavior displayed by those working in the Baltimore Prison system is unacceptable.
-It flies in the face of professionalism and its puts the publics' safety at risk.
-Shame on those 25 people for disgracing our profession.
+Although we will never totally get rid of staff misconduct, the blatant and criminal behavior displayed by those working in the Baltimore prison system was unacceptable.
+It flies in the face of professionalism and its puts the public's safety at risk.
+Shame on those people for disgracing our profession.